igematberkeley/igem-at-berkeley-web/content/bib/_index.md

 ![Speakers](/images/bib/bib-headshots.png "Breaking into Biosciences Speakers")

-*Vasudev Bailey, Junko Yano, Blake Riggs, Christopher Barnes, Meghna Gupta, James Nuñez*
+*Vasudev Bailey, Junko Yano, Blake Riggs, Christopher Barnes, Meghna Gupta, James Nuñez, Rajiv Patni*

 Please join us for our second event spotlighting success in STEM by people from nontraditional and underrepresented backgrounds.
 Meet our diverse lineup of speakers and hear them share stories of their personal careers and the barriers they had to overcome as a part of the biosciences community.
 Learn more about each of our speakers and their backgrounds: